 • Public Safety Reforms

-• El Paso County would like to address sentencing reforms, community corrections, and other emerging issues that have disproportionally impacted the region.
+• El Paso County would like to address sentencing reforms, community corrections, and other emerging issues that have disproportionately impacted the region.

 • Preservation of Local Control